1410 PR.03 University Service Providers: Accounting and Billing

 A. General Billing Information and Journal Sources

 USPs must document and submit information regarding their billing practices as part of the initial registration and annual renewal processes (see Procedure 1410 PR.01 University Service Providers: Registration and Annual Renewal).
-USPs are expected to adhere to the billing information provided during this process, unless they subsequently submit an approved modification.
+USPs are expected to adhere to the billing information provided during this process, unless they submit a request, and subsequently receive approval, for modifications.

 USPs bill internal users with journal entries, which may be entered manually or uploaded in a spreadsheet.
 Each USP should use its unique system identifier (Journal Source) and its assigned Ledger Accounts and Categories in the COA for billing.
 Journal Sources, Ledger Accounts, and Spend/Revenue Categories are acquired at initial registration (see Procedure 1410 PR.01 University Service Providers: Registration and Annual Renewal).
 USPs should not use the ISP Adjustments (ISPADJ) source for billing.